-The defense tries to convince a judge that Reeva Steenkamp's death wasn't murder
+The defense will try to convince a judge that Reeva Steenkamp's death wasn't murder

 Did Oscar Pistorius know his girlfriend was behind a door when he shot and killed her?